mharen/mharen.github.io/blog/2011/2011-08-birth-story-thing-3.md

 Thank you to everyone who supported us on Baby’s birthday.

-*Thank you*, Jamie and Adrianne<sup><a href="#note-8" name="note-8-source">[8]</a></sup>, for watching our kids.
+*Thank you*, Jamie and Adrianne<sup>[[8]](#note-8" name="note-8-source)</sup>, for watching our kids.
 Your kindness in caring for them, feeding them, clothing them and helping them participate in the birth in the absolutely perfect way is the most beautiful gift I’ve ever received from a friend.

 *Thank you*, Sierra, for shooting what I’m sure will be amazing pictures—capturing these special moments is very important to us.
 I appreciate your encouragement to Wife during her labor and helping me help her.
 Having you in the room during the entire process lowered our anxiety at least two notches and enabled us to truly focus on Wife and Baby.